flyvercity/iot-ngin-c2ng/docs/GENERAL.md

 ## Application Architecture

 The Application is based on containerized services and comprises three open source basic components (KeyCloak, MongoDB, and InfluxDB) and the core software service (C2NG).
-Besides the core software, a CLI tool was developed to control all administrative task, simulation and demostration.
+Besides the core software, CLI tools was developed to control all administrative task, simulation and demostration.

 KeyCloak is an open source implementation OIDC protocol and supports authorized calls to the service.

-SliceManMan is a Network Function exposed by the 5G Core to control which users are authorized to use a slide, and hence enjoy high-reliablity allocated to it.
+NSACF is a Network Function exposed by the 5G Core to control which users are authorized to use a slide, and hence enjoy high-reliablity allocated to it.
+It can be also extended by a particular implementation to control 5G slices in a more fine-grained manner (umbrella term is "Network Slice Management" - NSM).

 MongoDB is a NoSQL database that serves as a persistence layer.
 The database is schema-less, but a logic schema is described is the corresponding [section](#mongodb-logical-schema).

 InfluxDB is a timeseries database used to collect signal characteristics reported by aerial users.

 C2NG designates the service itself.
-C2NG is a web service and exposes the API described in the [API Definition](#api-definition) sections.
+C2NG is a web service and exposes two APIs.
+The REST API described in the [API Definition](#api-definition) section is used by the users to request connectivity sessions and report signal quality information.
+The second API is is any web-socket based asynchronious API used to notify the users about the changes in the session status in real time.
+It is defined in the [Websocket API](#websocket-api) section.

 The following diagram presents a schematic view of the C2NG application architecture.